 What are IP ratings?

-The IPXX system is, in essence, a simple and handy way of classifying and rating products depending on how resistant they are to environmental factors, subdivided into physical particles (i.e. dust, sand etc.) and liquid particles, usually in the form of water.
-The IP in front of the numerals stands for “Ingress Protection”, literally how effectively a product can prevent the ingress of unwanted particles.
+The IPXX system is a simple way of classifying and rating products depending on how resistant they are to environmental factors.
+Specifically, physical particles (i.e. dust, sand etc.) and liquid particles, usually in the form of water.
+The IP in front of the numerals stands for “Ingress Protection” – literally how effectively a product can prevent unwanted particles penetrating its casing.

 The IPXX rating system acts as a scale that companies can use to inform consumers about how waterproof and/or “dustproof” a product is.
-We often hear of products being described as simply “waterproof” or “not waterproof”, but the point of the IPXX rating is, as we’ll see, to account for both solid and liquid foreign objects.
+We often hear of products being described as simply “waterproof” or “not waterproof”.
+But the IPXX rating accounts for both solid and liquid foreign objects, and to differentiate between waterproof and merely water-resistant.

 How does the IP Rating system work?